Veronica Sandra Distilio

 Learn to interpret results from the primary literature and understand their wider implications.

 Interactive lectures, journal club, hands-on activities, laboratory experiments and observations, computer labs, greenhouse visits, field trip

 Course series in introductory biology (180-200-220 or equivalent) and a Foundations course required.
-Basic knowledge of molecular biology, genetics and plant biology assumed from introductory series.
+Basic knowledge of molecular biology, genetics, evolution and plant biology assumed from introductory series.